olipratt/hashdeps/README.md

 GNU make file which can be included to configure rebuilding of a target based on a dependency's content changing rather than its modification time.

-A good parallel to draw is [ccache](https://ccache.samba.org/), except this works for all build targets, not just C files.
+A good parallel to draw is with [ccache](https://ccache.samba.org/), except this works for all build targets, not just C files.

 ## Use Cases